Krishnawasthi/Stream-APIs/intermediateoprs.md

 ---

 # 1. `filter()`
+## wherever output is reducing filter will come into to action.
 `filter()` is used to select elements based on a condition.

 It takes a `Predicate<T>` and returns a new Stream containing only the elements that satisfy the condition.